Planning to have a baby

 Help with costs

-You may be able to get one or more income support payments to help with the cost of having and raising a baby, including:
+There are several income support payments available to help with the cost of having and raising a baby, including:

 - Newborn Upfront Payment – a tax-free lump sum payment per child